Meditect/blockchain_go/README.md

 # blockchain tracking serial numbers

+# Intro:
+This blockchain application was forked from https://github.com/Jeiwan/blockchain_go, a simplified implementation of the Bitcoin Core protocol, to suit our specific need of transferring serial numbers.
+We made considerable code change and fixed a few bugs in the original source code.

 # Setup:
 - Hardcoded GO_PATH in scripts.
 Change it before running.
 - In GO_PATH directory, run: